-The business model of an investment bank carries intrinsic high risk compared to a commercial bank.
-It is mainly because of two things – first the nature of business of an investment bank and second is the weaker regulatory requirement.
+The business model of an investment bank carries a high intrinsic risk compared to a commercial bank.
+It is mainly because of two things – first, the nature of the business of an investment bank, and second is, the weaker regulatory requirement.

-Comparatively, commercial banks have a much lower risk exposure.
+Comparatively, commercial banks have much lower risk exposure.
 The strong government regulations that the commercial banks must adhere to make them less prone to risk.
-Furthermore, the nature of work of a commercial bank implicitly involves responsibility towards its customers; especially those who have trusted the bank with their hard earned money.
+Furthermore, the nature of the work of a commercial bank implicitly involves responsibility towards its customers, especially those who have trusted the bank with their hard-earned money.
 Thus commercial banks tend to avoid risk.
 In contrast, investment banks are paid to create value for their customers by taking high risks.